irinagain/irinagain.github.io/teaching.md

 **STAT 689: Statistical Learning with Sparsity.** *(Spring 2017)* Graduate-level class covering penalized empirical loss minimization methods with sparsity-inducing penalties.
 The course also includes brief introduction to convex optimization and duality.

+**STAT 689: Topics in Statistical Computing.** *(Spring 2019)* Graduate-level course on computational statistics and optimization.
+Topics include version control with Git and Github, code vectorization and profiling, writing R packages, introduction to convex optimization and optimization algorithms.

 ### Classes taught at Cornell University